SAEmanuel/Green_Spaces_Management_ISEP/docs/sprintA/us002/01.requirements-engineering/Readme.md

 * **AC1:** If HRM does not have necessary permissions, the system should prompt a warning message.
 * **AC2:** If HRM puts an invalid username or password, the system should prompt an error message.
-* **AC3:** If the employee's job is already registered in the system, the system should notify the manager and suggest choosing another one or the existing one.
+* **AC3:** If the profession is already registered in the system, the system should notify the manager and suggest choosing another one or the existing one.

 ### 1.4.
 Found out Dependencies